Mortgage Default: What It Is, How To Avoid It And What To Do If Your Home Is On The Line

 Your lender might agree to offer you forbearance on your home loan, which means you may be able to take some time to find a financial solution and keep your home.

 Mortgage forbearance is a binding mortgage agreement made between you and your lender.
 The lender promises not to foreclose on your home and will give you a set number of days or months where payment is paused or temporarily reduced.
-After this period, you’ll be required to not only continue your mortgage payments but also repay the past due balance per an agreed-upon payment plan.
+After this period, you’ll be required to not only continue your mortgage payments but also repay the past-due balance per an agreed-upon payment plan.

 This can be a great solution if you’re between jobs or facing a temporary financial cut.
 Just make sure you use the grace period to save every penny you can and plan how you’ll pay back the full amount once the repayment period begins.

 3. Reach Out To HUD

 Maybe your lender won’t agree to forbearance or maybe you don’t think this is the right solution for you.
 The Department of Housing and Urban Development (HUD) might be able to help.
 HUD has certified loan and housing counselors on its staff who can review your financial situation and mortgage default status to come up with a solution that benefits both parties.

 These foreclosure prevention counselors will see if there are any state or federal programs available to help you through this hurdle and can even reach out to your lender on your behalf to discuss options.

 Enlisting a HUD counselor can be a great way to resolve your mortgage default, particularly if you don’t feel comfortable talking to your lender or would like to speak with an expert.

 4. Decide On A Repayment Plan

 Another option you have is to come up with a repayment plan with your lender.
 This is different from forbearance because you won’t be granted a grace period where payments are paused or temporarily reduced.
 Instead, you’ll restart your usual mortgage payments and pay an additional amount to make up the balance you owe.